OfficeDev/office-scripts-docs/docs/tutorials/excel-office-scripts-tutorial.md

 ## Read a cell

-The Action Recorder records your changes to the workbook.
-Any workbook change is recorded as one or more write operations in the script.
-Scripts can also read data from a workbook.
+Scripts made with the Action Recorder can only write information to the workbook.
+With the Code Editor, you can edit and make scripts that also read data from a workbook.

 Let's make a script that reads data and acts based on what was read.
 We're going to work with a sample banking statement.
 This statement is a combined checking and credit statement.
 Unfortunately, they report balance changes differently.
 The checking statement gives income as positive credit and costs as negative debit.
 The credit statement does the opposite.